Is milk of magnesia the solution to diaper rash?

 When mixed with a barrier cream like zinc oxide, to form a butt paste for baby’s skin it can be a very effective cure for diaper rash.

 If you want to use it on its own, pour the mixture into a spray bottle, with a very very fine nozzle, then spray onto the affected area at the next diaper change.
-To finalise you can then put corn starch over the terrible rash (as a baby powder rather than using talcum powder) to keep the baby nice and dry.

 Can Milk of Magnesia be Use with Cloth Diapers